 - You must be over 18 years of age

 - You must be earning at least $450/month before tax from an employer

 If you are under the age of 18, but earning more than $450/month before tax, you must be working more than 30 hours per week to qualify for super.

 How to join VicSuper

 If you satisfy all of the above eligibility criteria, then you can apply to join VicSuper.
-You can sign up for a VicSuper account by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website, or call 1300 366 216 (available Monday to Friday between 8.30am and 5 pm AEST).
+You can sign up for a VicSuper account by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on their website.

 Vic Super FAQs